tanujsutaria/movie-api/README.md

 Building this out based on the tutorial by Pretty Printed and Ben Awad [1] [2]

-In order to run flask backend-
+In order to run Flask backend-
 1. Run the following commands to run flask app-
     a. export FLASK_APP=api
     b. export FLASK_DEBUG=1 #For running app in debug mode